 - 2 (11 ounce) cans corn (drained)

-- 4 peach halves, canned in juice, drained and diced
+- 4 peach halves, fresh or canned in juice, drained and diced

 - 1 teaspoon sriracha or hot sauce

 - 1/4 cup apple cider vinegar

 - 1/2 teaspoon salt